AN multidisciplinary CONCERT SERIES

 Seasons of Silence unites music and other performing arts amid Reidar Särestöniemi’s paintings.
 The seasonal round and the changing light and feel of Särestö inspire artists from different genres to join together in concert, just as they did in the days when Reidar was living and working there.
 The Artistic Directors of Seasons of Silence are Henna Kaikula and Lauri Sallinen.

-The next multidisciplinary concerts in the Seasons of Silence series will be held at 12 noon and 3 pm on Saturday January 26, 2019.
+The next multidisciplinary concerts in the Seasons of Silence series will be held at 2 PM and 6 PM on Saturday September 21, 2019.

 The Seasons of Silence concert series was originally part of the Silence Festival held in June.
 From 2012 to 2018, a concert was given at Särestö on the Saturday of festival week.
 In 2018, this sparked off a series of concerts called Seasons of Silence at other times of the year.